getsentry/sentry-javascript/packages/astro/README.md

 To fully customize and configure Sentry in an Astro project, follow step 1 and in addition, add a `sentry.client.config.(js|ts)` and `sentry.server.config(js|ts)` file to the root directory of your project.
-Inside these files, you can call `Sentry.init()` and get the full range of Sentry options.
+Inside these files, you can call `Sentry.init()` and use the full range of Sentry options.

 Configuring the client SDK: